 Apply For Logbook Loans With Personal Loans Now

 We are proud to offer logbook loans to all eligible individuals in a fast, safe and efficient way.
-With just one application, you can apply for logbook loans in just a few minutes, receiving an instant decision.
-If we can’t accept the application, we’ll provide you with a personalised table of offers.
-You can make the decision for yourself as to which logbook loans are best for you.
+With just one application, you can apply for the most competetive logbook loan rates on the market in just a few minutes, receiving an instant decision.
+You can decide for yourself which logbook loans are best for you.

-We are proud to have high acceptance rates, however, with a core aim to make finance accessible to everyone.
+We are proud to have high acceptance rates, with a core aim to make finance accessible to everyone.
 This means that even if you have poor credit, you could still be eligible for one of our logbook loans with bad credit.
-This includes credit union loans for example, if our checks determine you can manage the loan you are applying for.
+This includes credit union loans for example, if you pass our lenders’ affordability checks and prove you can manage the loan you are applying for.

 Logbook Loans FAQs